score-spec/spec/CONTRIBUTING.md

 - **Write your own Score implementation:** Score has the potential to integrate with various container orchestration tools such as Google Cloud Run, Azure Container Apps, or HashiCorp Nomad.
 If you're interested in creating your own Score implementation, we'd love to hear about your plans.

-If you're eager to contribute but unsure where to start, reach out to us (e.g., via the `#score` channel in the CNCF Slack (https://slack.cncf.io/)), and we can explore suitable tasks together.
+If you're eager to contribute but unsure where to start, reach out to us (e.g., the [Score](https://cloud-native.slack.com/archives/C07DN0D1UCW) channel in the CNCF Slack (<https://slack.cncf.io/>)), and we can explore suitable tasks together.

 ## Finding an issue